 Step 8: Adjust The Sound Output

-Use the EQ button to adjust treble, volume, bass.
+Use the EQ button to adjust treble, volume, and bass.
 Some mixers have a separate EQ for each channel, while others may have a global EQ that controls the whole mixer.
 Enjoy the mix.
 Have fun!

 So that’s how you connect your powered speaker to your mixer for maximum power output.
 You’ve surely now realized how easy it is to do this and how powerful this setup is.